jhin93/Jhin93/README.md

 ## 🚀 About Me
 Master’s student in Information Technology at the University of Technology Sydney, majoring in Enterprise Software Development.
 I have over three years of experience in blockchain and front-end development.
 I specialize in NFT smart contracts for copyright protection and building responsive web applications using NextJS, TypeScript, JavaScript, HTML, and CSS.

 At CLOVirtualFashion, I developed NFT smart contracts on Polygon’s main network, issuing NFTs for over 4,000 3D artworks to strengthen copyright protection.
 I built the CONNECT marketplace front-end, implementing the 'Order' feature and optimizing performance with Lighthouse, achieving scores above 80 in performance and accessibility.
-I also reduced smart contract deployment errors by 25% using Remix and Thirdweb.

 At Feelway, I created over 20 event landing pages, increasing user engagement by 15% and enhancing mobile responsiveness, reducing drop-off rates by 10%.
 I’m passionate about delivering innovative solutions and proficient in Solidity and front-end technologies.